dhelonious/BuildSystemInput/README.md

 Extend default Sublime Text 3 build systems with input arguments.

-Chose the `build_system_input` target in any build system to prompt for an input, which is substituted for any occurence of `%input%` in `cmd` or `shell_cmd`.
-A default text can be provided using the new `input` key.
+Choose the `"build_system_input"` target in any build system to prompt for an input, which is substituted for any occurence of `%input%` in `"cmd"` or `"shell_cmd"`.
+A default text can be provided using the new `"input"` key.
 Two simple use cases of this concept are shown below.

 Pass arguments to a Python script:
 ```json